wavefrontHQ/docs/pages/doc/dashboards_variables.md

 A *dynamic dashboard variable* defines a variable whose set of values are dynamically determined by a query.
 Dynamic dashboard variables allow you to specify only a single metric name, source, source tag, or point tag at a time.
 You should use simple or list dashboard variables if you want to use wildcards to return more than 1 metric name, source, source tag, or point tag.

 To create a dynamic variable, select **Variable Type &gt; Dynamic**.
-A Field drop-down list and Query field displays.
+A Field dropdown list and Query field displays.

 ![dynamic with field options.png](images/db_var_dynamic_with_field_options.png)